weston-bailey/Hyperdrive/README.md

 I really feel like I failed hard with HTML element names and organization of the GUI.
 I started out with a good system but due to poor planning the id names turned into a complicated disaster and as I added more things I did not plan for, it turned into a nightmare to sort it out.
 Refactoring this part of the code is high on the priority list.

 Working on this project was an absolute blast, and I will certainly keep working on it.
-After a code solid refactor and a knocking out a list of tidying-up stuff i plan on adding additional elements to make it a more full-fledged game.
+After a code solid refactor and  knocking out a list of tidying-up stuff i plan on adding additional elements to make it a more full-fledged game.

-## Source:
+## Sources:

 #### tutorials